 Promoting your brand online can be a challenging task.
 Social media is a noisy space, with brands fighting to be heard above the paid content, native content and of course the all-pervading algorithms.
 YouTube offers more space for a creative approach, but video dwell time drops off dramatically and very quickly after your audience presses play.

 Audio is a different kind of space, curated and controlled by your brand, but reaching an audience that is both engaged and curious.
 Most people listen to podcasts on their own, using headphones, and they generally come to podcasts to learn and be entertained.
 That puts podcasting in a unique space, with a receptive audience and a lot less clutter than social media or video.

 Do you have an audio strategy for your business?
-Let’s look in more detail at why you should consider one, and why podcasts could be an incredible opportunity for your business to seize…
+Let’s look in more detail at why you should consider using a private podcast or a branded podcast and why they could be an incredible opportunity for your business to seize…

 1. A curated space

 Podcasting is very different from live radio or social media.
 It allows time, space and production techniques to craft your brand’s story.
 You can control the script, the tone, the voices, the message, and you can create something that becomes more than just words on a page.
 Your end product will be a fascinating and engaging piece of content that people will enjoy.